 A two-day conference at the University of Worcester on 28-29 June 2016

-Abstract submission has now closed.
+We welcomed over 100 delegates to Worcester for a series of oral and poster presentation sessions.
 Please see the conference programme for details on our sessions, including those dedicated to technical developments, conservation and vegetation, geosciences, glacial and alpine geomorphology, coasts, rivers and wetlands.

 IJRS publication opportunity